 “Not really.
 I did what I was paid to do.
 It was up to Mister Ashby how he wanted to resolve the situation.
 I won’t lose any sleep.”

-Amari grabbed a water wicking shirt from a chair and put it on.
+Amari grabbed a water-wicking shirt from a chair and put it on.
 He then wheeled out of the room, down a hall and into the kitchen.
-He opened the fridge door and pulled out a apple and a bottle of refreshment.
+He opened the fridge door and pulled out an apple and a bottle of refreshment.

-“You send me the expenses and I’ll pay you without delay,” Amari stated while taking a bite of the juicy fruit.
+“You send me your expenses and I’ll pay you without delay,” Amari stated after taking a bite of the juicy fruit.

 For all the previous cases, money had arrived quickly.
 Hunter enjoyed not having to skimp when it came to finances, like in past years.
-Currently his bank account showing a comfortable amount.
+Currently his bank account showed a comfortable amount.

-“Anything else you need me for?” wondered Hunter.
+“Anything else you need me for?” inquired Hunter.

 “What’s her name?”

 “Wow—Megan Getz—Hollywood royalty.
 Her parents were big stars years ago.
-While she was a teenage actress before becoming an adult star on a popular sitcom for many years.
+She was a teenage actress before becoming an adult star on a popular sitcom for many years.
 Worth a lot of money thanks to the syndication residuals.”